 considered it as necessary to prevent that competition between the National Constitution & laws & those of the particular States, which had already been felt.
 The officers of the States are already under oath to the States.
 To preserve a due impartiality they ought to be equally bound to the Natl.
 Govt.
 The Natl. authority needs every support we can give it.

 For the sake of consistency and unity, the delegates amended the Oaths Clause to cover officers of the national government as well.
-Later, the delegates added the words “or affirmation” (to oblige the Quakers, who were circumspect of taking oaths, as a matter of religious doctrine) as well as the ban on federal religious tests (in the next clause).
+Later, the delegates added the words “or affirmation” (to oblige the Quakers and other sects that refused oaths as a matter of religious doctrine) as well as the ban on federal religious tests (Article VI, Clause 3).

 The simple declaration to “support the Constitution” has constitutional significance at all levels of government.
-An opinion of the Attorney General in 1875 declared that Members of Congress do not assume office until the completion of the oath, but that a state may not question a state representative’s motives and refuse to allow him to take the oath and his seat.
+An opinion of the attorney general in 1875 declared that members of Congress do not assume office until the completion of the oath, but that a state may not question a state representative’s motives and refuse to allow him to take the oath and his seat.
 Bond v.
 Floyd (1966).
-The oath was at the heart of John Marshall’s opinion in Marbury v.
-Madison (1803) obliging judges to give priority to the Constitution over ordinary legislative acts.
-Justice Joseph Story likewise stated in his Commentaries on the Constitution of the United States that officers sworn to support the Constitution are “conscientiously bound to abstain from all acts inconsistent with it,” and that in cases of doubt they must “decide each for himself, whether, consistently with the Constitution, the act can be done.”
-But taking the oath does not relieve a judge from obedience to higher judicial authority, even if he thinks the higher court was acting contrary to the Constitution.
+The oath was at the heart of Chief Justice John Marshall’s opinion in Marbury v.
+Madison (1803), obliging judges to give priority to the Constitution over ordinary legislative acts.
+Justice Joseph Story likewise stated in his Commentaries on the Constitution of the United States (1833) that officers sworn to support the Constitution are “conscientiously bound to abstain from all acts, which are inconsistent with it,” and that in cases of doubt they must “decide each for himself, whether, consistently with the Constitution, the act can be done.”
+But taking the oath does not relieve a judge from obedience to higher judicial authority, even if he thinks the higher court is acting contrary to the Constitution.
 Glassroth v.
 Moore (2003).
 Beyond the mechanism of the separation of powers, the Oaths Clause places an independent obligation on officeholders to observe the limits of their authority.
-The Framers included a specific oath for the President in Article II, Section 1, Clause 8.

 The Framers’ general understanding was that proscribing religious tests did not necessarily remove the religious significance of the general oath.
 “The Constitution enjoins an oath upon all the officers of the United States,” Oliver Wolcott noted at the Connecticut ratifying convention.
 “This is a direct appeal to that God who is the avenger of perjury.”
 Customarily, officeholders add the words “so help me God” at the completion of their oaths.

-During the Civil War, Congress promulgated an oath to require civil servants and military officers to not only swear allegiance to the United States but also affirm that they had not engaged in any previous disloyal conduct.
-Congress repealed the latter condition in 1884, leaving wording that is nearly identical to the current oath taken by Members and federal employees.
+During the Civil War, Congress promulgated an oath to require civil servants and military officers not only to swear allegiance to the United States but also to affirm that they had not engaged in any previous disloyal conduct.
+Congress repealed the latter condition in 1884, leaving wording that is nearly identical to the current oath taken by members and federal employees.